 Expect to go through about 3-4 plugs before you get the bike going.
 A minimal amount of water left in the engine will be enough to foul the plug when initially trying to start it.

 Be patient, and check for a spark.
-Using starter fluid or even trying to jump-start the bike is not recommended as this will only result in more fouled plugs.
+Using starter fluid or trying to jump-start the bike is not recommended, as this will only result in more fouled plugs.

-As long as the bike runs rough, try replacing the spark plugs as they are likely gone bad.
+If the bike runs rough, try replacing the spark plugs, as they have likely gone bad.

-You may have been lucky and avoided getting water into the engine oil, but it’s not worth risking it if you are not sure.
-You may be able to see the water mixed with oil by pulling out the dipstick.
+You may have been lucky and avoided getting water into the engine oil, but it’s not worth risking it if you are unsure.
+By pulling the dipstick, you may see if water is mixed with the oil.

 You will get a definite answer as soon as you drain the crankcase.
 If the oil got water into it will not look black (or clear brown if it was new).
 It will look light brown and mushy, almost like creamy coffee.